josephabbudd-web/kickfyne/README.md

 This AppTabs screen is named **ContactsAT** and its TabItems are named **Add** **Edit** and **Remove**.

 In the command line
- * The tab named Add will gets it's content from it's own Add panel.
+ * The TabItem named Add will gets it's content from it's own Add panel.
- * The tab named Edit is prefixed with *.
+ * The TabItem named Edit is prefixed with *.
 So it's content comes from a new instance of the Edit screen I previously made.
- * The tab named Remove is prefixed with *.
+ * The TabItem named Remove is prefixed with *.
 So it's content comes from a new instance of the Remove screen I previously made.

 ```shell
 💲 kickfyne screen add-apptabs ContactsAT Add *Edit *Remove